Unic-X/Anilist-Post-Ext/README.md

 ## About

 Extension provides a way to add the currently watching anime directly to the Anilist or so to say syncs the anime watching from the website
-- Requires the user to login and proceed
+- Requires the user to login
-> The process of manually providing the token to authenticate has been shortened to Implicit Grant
+> The process of manually providing the token to authenticate has been shortened to implicit grant